 Dry camps are trail camps that have no water.
 They are used because they provide scenic vistas, pleasant campsites, and valuable training.
-But, be aware you may need to carry water for several miles before arriving at your dry camp.
-Check your itinerary to determine the closest place to get water for all of your camping locations.
+Be aware you may need to carry water for several miles before arriving at your dry camp.
+Check your itinerary to determine the closest place to get water for all your camping locations.

-All campsites are clearly designated with numbers routed into wood blocks attached to trees.
+Most, but not all, campsites are clearly designated with numbers routed into wood blocks attached to trees.
 Check your map and use a compass to be sure you're at the right place.
-On Philmont property, trail camps are designated by rectangular signs with the camp name and a map of campsites.
-You will get to choose your campsites in trail camps and sometimes the best campsites are secluded.
+On Philmont property, trail camps are designated by rectangular signs with the camp's name and a map of campsites.
+You will get to choose your campsites in trail camps; sometimes the best campsites are secluded.
 The map will help you locate them.

-A number of low impact or Leave No Trace camps are located on our neighbors' property.
+Several low impact camps are located on our neighbors' property.
 There will not be any signs to designate these camps.
 If your itinerary includes one or more of these camps, your Ranger will instruct your crew about the special camping techniques required as a part of our special use permits.